Find the Best Life Insurance in Australia for Your Situation

 - Your premiums are based on your age and your health: When you sign up for a life insurance plan you will usually have to undergo a physical exam and the medical underwriter will also take into account your age and your medical history when calculating your premiums.

 - Life insurance and pre-existing conditions: Even if you are older or have a medical condition you can still find affordable life insurance cover.
-Some life insurance companies even specialise in insuring people with certain pre-existing conditions such as cancer survivors.
+Insurance providers will have different criteria for how they assess pre-existing conditions and what conditions will be automatically covered.

 - Include your children in your policy: Protecting your family's future is important to you, so in case anything should happen to you, you want to make sure that they are financially taken care of.
 But, what if something happens to your child?
 Including a cover for your child onto your policy is vital to ensure financial support should they fall ill or die.